About the Species

 - Depending on their size, females can have between 500,000 and 4 million eggs.

 - Scientists believe females release their eggs in batches over several days during the spawning season.
-Eggs hatch after 12 to 15 days.
+Eggs hatch after 12 to 20 days, dependent on water temperature.

 - The larvae slowly float close to the surface, where they remain for about 6 months until they reach their adult form and settle to the bottom in shallow water.